-Does Section 2 of the Voting Rights Act (VRA) Apply to Felon Disenfranchisement Laws?
+Does Section 2 of the Voting Rights Act Apply to Laws That Disenfranchise People with Felony Convictions?

 Sonia Sotomayor, JD, Circuit Judge of the 2nd Circuit Court of Appeals, wrote in her May 4, 2006 dissenting opinion in Hayden v.
 Pataki: